ryanbalieiro/vue-resume-template/README.md

 ### 4. Adding, removing and reordering sections

-Inside the `public/data/sections.json` file, you will come across two arrays: one for sections and the other for categories.
-Every section in the application should be linked to a corresponding category.
+Inside the `public/data/sections.json` file, you will find two arrays: one for sections and the other for categories.
+Every section should be linked to a corresponding category.
 These categories are used in grouping sections within the mobile navigation.

 Adding, removing or reordering the portfolio sections and categories can be achieved by making modifications to these arrays as needed.